-The Silver Oaks-RDF history goes back over 10 years of selfless, voluntary service.
-Headed by the dynamic Mr. Dhanunjaya, with Mrs. Seetha Murty as Principal, this duo of visionary educators have always understood RDF’s vision and mission of education being the most significant way to make a real difference in the dreams, aspirations and lives of rural, underprivileged children in rural Telangana.
+The Silver Oaks-RDF history goes back over 13 years of selfless, voluntary service.
+Headed by the dynamic Mr. Dhanunjaya, Founder Director with Mrs. Seetha Murty as Principal, this duo of visionary educators have always understood and appreciated RDF’s vision and mission of education being the most significant way to make a real difference in the dreams, aspirations and lives of rural, underprivileged children in rural Telangana.

-2007: Rather than merely ‘donating’ money; over the years, students have come up with creative ideas for fundraising such as doing chores in school and at home and being paid for this; selling paintings and other art work at in school fairs and saving money from their pocket money.
-Every student of the 2000 strong population, from Nursery to Class 12 and over 150 teachers has been involved in some way towards contributing funds.
+2007: Rather than merely ‘donating’ money, over the years, students came up with creative ideas for fundraising, such as doing chores in school and at home and being paid for this; selling paintings and other art work in school fairs and saving money from their pocket money.
+Every student of the 2000 strong population, from Nursery to Class 12 and over 150 teachers have been involved in some way towards contributing funds.

-2012: Mrs. Murty, not content with merely fundraising for RDF, wanted the effort to be more significant and lifechanging.
+2012: Mrs. Murty, not content with merely fundraising for RDF, wanted to continue the effort to create more significant and life changing initiatives.
 With this, they created a customized primary curriculum for RDF schools.
 The customized and contextualized curriculum was specially created keeping RDF in mind, underpinned by IB student-centric practices.
 The curriculum combined English, Science and Social Science in a way which seamlessly combined these subjects and making it easy to teach via various activities and worksheets.

-Training was delivered to all Primary school teachers at Silver Oaks campus and the Curriculum was rolled out in RDF Kalleda School.
+Adequate training was also given to all Primary school teachers at Silver Oaks campus and the Curriculum was rolled out in RDF Kalleda School.

-2013: The Curriculum was further modified based on feedback from RDF teachers and staff after the pilot implementation in 2012.
+2013: The Curriculum was further modified based on the feedback from RDF teachers and staff after the pilot plan implementation in 2012.
 Additionally, the curriculum which had been hitherto shared as softcopy till 2012, was converted into textbooks and workbooks, all funded fully by Silver Oaks!
-The curriculum with its rich resource of activities has truly expanded the thinking skills of students and teachers, along with making them more comfortable with teaching and speaking in English.
-Simultaneously the curriculum was also rolled out in Matendla and Rollakal schools.
+The curriculum with its rich resource of activities has truly expanded the thinking skills of students and teachers, simultaneously making them more comfortable with teaching and interacting in English.
+At the same time, the curriculum was also rolled out in Matendla and Rollakal schools.

-Each successive year, RDF teachers from Primary and High School undergo training with Silver Oaks mentors to advance their skills in various teaching practices and curricular themes.
-This has proved invaluable to RDF teachers as it enabled them to understand better ways of teaching and classroom skills.
+Each successive year, RDF teachers from Primary and High School underwent training with Silver Oaks mentors to advance their skills in various teaching practices and curricular themes.
+This proved invaluable to RDF teachers as it enabled them to understand better ways of teaching and classroom skills.

-2014: Always brimming with ideas, Mrs. Murty then went a step further and created a student exchange program, in order to sensitize her students more deeply with the lives of rural children, including personally observing how their fundraising efforts and the provision of the specialized curriculum was creating tremendous impact.
-Senior schools students have spent time residing in Kalleda and Matendla, interacting with RDF students and staff.
-Together they have attended classes, participated in sports and other extracurricular activities and taken to local homes to interact with villagers.
+2014: Always brimming with ideas, Mrs. Murty then went a step further and initiated a student exchange program, in order to sensitize her students more deeply with the lives of rural children, including personally observing how their fundraising efforts and the provision of the specialized curriculum was creating tremendous impact.
+Accordingly, Senior school students spent time residing in Kalleda and Matendla, interacting with RDF students and staff.
+Together they have attended classes, participated in sports and other co-curricular activities and were even taken to local homes to interact with villagers.

-All this has been made possible only with the unflinching commitment, support, time and funds which have been given to RDF by the teachers, students and parents of the Silver Oaks school community.
+All this was made possible only with the unflinching commitment, support, time and funds which were given to RDF by the teachers, students and parents of the Silver Oaks school community.

 Latest news from the RDF – Silver Oaks partnership – 2016